mimatts/pandas/report.md

 Scope (functionality and code affected).

+insert is used in the class Dataframe, which is a very common pandas type.
+So the changes in this issue affects all df.insert calls.

 ## Requirements for the new feature or requirements affected by functionality being refactored

 Optional (point 3): trace tests to requirements.